symfony/symfony-docs/quick_tour/the_controller.rst

     }

-Log in as ``user`` and from the secured hello page, click on the "Hello resource secured" link; Symfony2 should return a 403 HTTP status code.
+Log in as ``user`` and from the secured hello page, click on the "Hello resource secured" link.
+Symfony2 should return a 403 HTTP status code.

 .. note::

-    The Symfony2 security layer is very flexible and comes with many different user provides (like one for the Doctrine ORM) and authentication providers (like HTTP basic, HTTP digest, or X509 certificates).
+    The Symfony2 security layer is very flexible and comes with many different user providers (like one for the Doctrine ORM) and authentication providers (like HTTP basic, HTTP digest, or X509 certificates).
 Read the "`Security`_" chapter of the book for more information on how to use and configure them.